it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 ### Security Testing/Deep Understanding

-Maturity level 2 and 3 require a review of the results.
+Maturity level 2 and 3 require a review of the results from testing such as penetration tests in maturity level 2.
 These results can be used by RABET-V to augment or substitute additional testing.

 ### Incident Management